367 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 365 Beacon to the east and 369 Beacon to the west.

 On October 15, 1919, 367 Beacon was purchased from Marion Sprague and Eleanor (Sprague) Sefton by Arthur Lithgow Devens, III, who had lived there as a child.
 He and his wife, Wenonah (Wetmore) Devens, made it their home.
 They previously had lived in an apartment at The Belvoir at 636-638 Beacon.
 He was a banker and bond broker.

 On May 8, 1925, 367 Beacon was purchased from Arthur Devens by Caroline Elizabeth (called Elizabeth) (Perkins) Cabot, the widow of banker and broker Charles Mills Cabot.
-Their daughter, Sarah Sullivan Cabot, lived with her.
-They previously had lived at 297 Marlborough.
+She was joined by her son-in-law and daughter, Maurice Machado Osborne and Frances Anne (called Nancy) Osborne, and her unmarried daughter, Sarah Sullivan Cabot.
+They all previously had lived at 297 Marlborough.

-In June of 1925, Mrs. Cabot applied for (and subsequently received) permission to convert the property from a single-family dwelling into a two-family dwelling so that her son-in-law and daughter, Maurice Machado Osborne and Frances Anne (also called Nancy) Osborne, could live with her.
-Maurice Osborne was a mechanical engineer and architect, and is shown on the permit application as the architect responsible for remodeling 367 Beacon into a two-family dwelling.
-By 1930, he had become an advertising agent.
+In June of 1925, Elizabeth Cabot applied for (and subsequently received) permission to convert the property from a single-family dwelling into a two-family dwelling.
+Maurice Osborne was a mechanical engineer and architect, and is shown on the permit application as the architect responsible for the remodeling.
+By 1926, he had changed occupations and had formed an advertising agency.

 Sarah Cabot married in June of 1929 to William Ellery Sedgwick, a professor of English at Harvard.
-After their marriage, they lived in Cambridge.
+After their marriage, they lived in Cambridge and Stockbridge.

-By 1943, 367 Beacon was the home of Elizabeth Cabot’s daughter, Sarah Sedgwick, whose husband, William Ellery Sedgwick, had died in February of 1942.
-Prior to his death, they had lived in Stockbridge.
 The second unit at 367 Beacon became the home of Frederick Mead Roberts, a banker, who previously had lived in an apartment at 333 Beacon.
-He continued to live at 367 Beacon until about 1946.
+He continued to live at 367 Beacon until about 1947.

-Maurice Osborne died in January of 1958.
+Maurice Osborne, Sr., died in January of 1958.
 Frances Osborne, Elizabeth Osborne, and Sarah Sedgwick continued to live at 367 Beacon until Frances Osborne’s death in May of 1980.
 367 Beacon was inherited by Elizabeth Osborne.

 On May 15, 1981, 367 Beacon was purchased from Elizabeth Osborne by Gary S. Farkes.
 He and his wife, Renée DuChainey-Farkes, made it their home.
 In October of 1983, he filed for (and subsequently received) permission to convert the property from a two-family dwelling back into a single-family dwelling.